Florida Residency Guidelines

 The Collegewide Residency Committee will review all requests for changes in residency.

-Eligible students must submit a waiver form to EFSC Admissions and Records a minimum of one week prior to the fee due date for each term.
+Eligible students must submit a waiver form a minimum of one week prior to the fee due date for each term to the appropriate EFSC office.

 How do I submit my residency information?